-Could targeting a virus treat a common pediatric brain tumor?September 26th, 2011 in Cancer /
+Could targeting a virus treat a common pediatric brain tumor?September 26, 2011 in Medicine & Health / Cancer

 Medulloblastomas are the most common cancerous (malignant) brain tumors in children.
 Although survival rates have improved over the years, medulloblastoma remains associated with substantial mortality, and long-term survivors often suffer debilitating effects from the intensive treatments.
 A team of researchers, led by Cecilia Söderberg-Nauclér and John Inge Johnsen, at the Karolinska Institutet, Sweden, has now identified a potential target for a more cancer-specific approach to treating medulloblastoma that they hope could improve patient outcome.